hashicorp/terraform-provider-aws/website/docs/r/ami.html.markdown

 ## Import

-`aws_ami` can be imported using the ID of the AMI, e.g.,
+Import `aws_ami` using the ID of the AMI.
+For example:

 ```
 $ terraform import aws_ami.example ami-12345678